Skip to content

 • Auction marketing where you represent the seller

-• Residential property management (rent collection, tenant placement, routine inspections) — residential leasing is not a designated service
+• Residential property management (rent collection, tenancy management, inspections)

 • Strata management

-• Pure marketing or advertising work where you do not represent a party to a transfer
+• Pure marketing or advertising work where you do not represent a party to the transfer

-Most agencies will provide multiple designated services across multiple parties every week, and each one independently triggers the obligations.
+Most agencies provide multiple designated services across multiple parties every week, and each engagement independently attracts customer due diligence and record-keeping.

-What to do next: Map every revenue line in your agency against Items 53–55 and mark each as in scope or out of scope.
-Keep the analysis on file as part of your programme documentation.
+What to do next.
+Map every revenue line in your agency against Table 5 Item 1 and mark each as in scope or out of scope.
+Keep the analysis on file as part of your programme documentation — AUSTRAC inspectors will ask how you decided.

 Sources